mantidproject/mantid/docs/source/algorithms/RenameWorkspace-v1.rst

    CreateWorkspace([0], [0], OutputWorkspace="wsNew")

    #This will fail telling us that 'wsOld' already exists
-   print 'Trying to rename with OverrideExisting set to false.'
+   print 'Trying to rename with OverwriteExisting set to false.'
    try:
-       RenameWorkspace(InputWorkspace="wsNew", OutputWorkspace="wsOld", OverrideExisting=False)
+       RenameWorkspace(InputWorkspace="wsNew", OutputWorkspace="wsOld", OverwriteExisting=False)
    except RuntimeError:
        print 'RuntimeError: The workspace wsOld already exists'

    #This will succeed in renaming and 'wsOld' will be replaced with 'wsNew'
-   print 'Trying to rename with OverrideExisting set to true.'
+   print 'Trying to rename with OverwriteExisting set to true.'
-   RenameWorkspace(InputWorkspace="wsNew", OutputWorkspace="wsOld", OverrideExisting=True)
+   RenameWorkspace(InputWorkspace="wsNew", OutputWorkspace="wsOld", OverwriteExisting=True)
    print 'Succeeded'

 Output:

-.. testoutput:: ExOverrideExisting
+.. testoutput:: ExOverwriteExisting

-   Trying to rename with OverrideExisting set to false.
+   Trying to rename with OverwriteExisting set to false.
-   RuntimeError: The workspace wsOld already exists Trying to rename with OverrideExisting set to true.
+   RuntimeError: The workspace wsOld already exists Trying to rename with OverwriteExisting set to true.
    Succeeded